-- I. The FST should be set up in an appropriate location with at least two rooms: one for counselling with families and the other to handle logistical functions. - 2.
+- 1. The local administration should be set up in an appropriate location with at least two rooms: one for counselling with families and the other to handle logistical functions. - 2.
 There should be a sufficient number of drivers and cars available for use for travel coordination. - 3.
-FST team members should also be equipped with appropriate communications devices. - 4.
-All FST team members should be given access to the web portal and other relevant databases for operations.
+The relevant team members should also be equipped with appropriate communications devices4.